-Enroll your child within 31 days of their birth.
-Otherwise, you will have to wait until your next open enrollment period; coverage for your child will be effective from the first day of the plan year following open enrollment.
+Enroll your child within 31 days of birth.
+Otherwise, you’ll have to wait until your next open enrollment period; coverage for your child will be effective from the first day of the plan year following open enrollment.

-If you add your newborn child to your plan within 31 days of birth, your child's effective date for coverage will be their date of birth.
-For example, your child is born on Feb.
-1, 2012.
-On Feb.
-21, you notify your employer group that you want to add your newborn to your plan.
-Once HMSA processes the addition of the child to your plan, the effective date for the child will be their date of birth.
+If you add your newborn child to your plan within 31 days of birth, your child’s effective date for coverage will be date of birth.
+For example, your child is born on Febuary 1, 2013.
+On Febuary 21, you notify your employer group that you want to add your newborn to your plan.
+Once HMSA processes the addition of the child to your plan, the effective date for the child will be date of birth.

 Missing the deadline for enrolling your child could cause a gap in coverage

-If you don't enroll your child within 31 days of their birth, your child could potentially be without healthcare coverage for months.
-For example, if your child is born on Feb.
-1, 2012 and you notify your employer group on March 21, you have missed the 31-day window for adding your child to your plan.
-Your next opportunity to add your child will be your employer group's next open enrollment period in October 2012 for an effective date of Jan.
-1, 2013.
-This means you cannot cover your child under your plan until Jan.
-1, 2013.
-This is why it is so important to add your child within the 31-day window.
+If you don’t enroll your child within 31 days of their birth, your child could potentially be without health care coverage for months.
+For example, if your child is born on Febuary 1, 2013 and you notify your employer group on March 21, you’ve missed the 31-day window for adding your child to your plan.
+Your next opportunity to add your child will be your employer group’s next open enrollment period in October 2013 for an effective date of January 1, 2014.
+This means you can’t cover your child under your plan until January 1, 2014.
+This is why it’s so important to add your child within the 31-day window.